Global payments

 TL;DR

-If BoE and ORM don’t match or stay unresolved, you risk delays, extra bank queries, penalties, Caution List status, and even IEC scrutiny.
+• If BoE and ORM don’t match or stay unresolved, there is a risk of delays, extra bank queries, penalties, caution list status, and even IEC scrutiny.

 Introduction